jessicaveng/RhinoCommon-Coding-Challenge-2024/README.md

 # XFrame RhinoCommon-Coding-Challenge-2024

 Welcome to XFrame's RhinoCommon Coding Challenge!
 The aim of the challenge, beyond the standard stuff like how you apporach problems and write code, is to give you an opportuntiy to work with Rhino, the RhinoCommon API, and a taste of the work you could be expected to do.
-The challenge isn't suppose to be difficult or time consuming, and we've setup the repo so you can skip most of the boiler plate.
+The challenge isn't supposed to be difficult or time consuming, and we've setup the repo so you can skip most of the boiler plate.

 ### Challenge: